msfjarvis/msfjarvis.dev/content/posts/migrating-from-gitea-to-forgejo-with-pain-and-suffering-featuring-nixos/index.md

 With access tokens in hand, I ran the tool and hit my second problem.

-## Tailscale ACLs bite me in the ass
+### Tailscale ACLs bite me in the ass

-The way Tailscale's networking shebang works meant that the server running this isolated Gitea service couldn't connect to it via the network without some tweaks to the ACL policies.
+The way Tailscale's networking shebang works meant that the server running this isolated Gitea service couldn't connect to it via the network without some tweaks to my ACL policies.
 I was not feeling like I had this extra debugging in me, so I opted to just temporarily hijack another subdomain pointing to this server for the purpose and resumed from there.

-## Mirrors of GitHub private repos did not work
+### Mirrors of GitHub private repos did not work

 Back when I first created mirrors of all my stuff I had also done so for my private repos and just forgot about it.
 When the tool tried to migrate them they obviously failed to mirror since I wasn't providing any access tokens for GitHub.
 I went back to Zed and had Claude add a retry for this and pull an access token from the `$GITHUB_TOKEN` environment variable.

+When I ran the tool again it was able to successfully recreate all the repositories from my Gitea server.

 # Conclusion